-The Tien-Shan Geological Society, together with the Academy of Sciences of Kyrgyzstan, in August-September 2021, is organizing a paleontological expedition to the future UNESCO Geopark “Madigen”.
+The Tian-Shan Geological Society, together with the Academy of Sciences of Kyrgyzstan, in August-September 2021, is organizing a paleontological expedition to the future UNESCO Geopark “Madygen”.
 We hope that international cooperation will be the basis for good results that will contribute to achieving the status of a UNESCO Global Geopark.
-In this regard, we invite interested researchers to take part in a paleontological expedition to the southwestern Tien-Shan.
+In this regard, we invite interested researchers to take part in a paleontological expedition to the southwestern Tian-Shan.
 The expedition is scheduled from August 13 to September 01, 2021.
 For those wishing to leave earlier, transport will be provided to the airport in the Osh city, on August 25-26.

 Expedition organizers: Tien-Shan Geological Society and Institute of Geology of the National Academy of Sciences of Kyrgyzstan .

 Research of the Mesozoic fauna and flora of Madigen.

 The Madigen Mountains are located in the southwestern Tian-Shan of Kyrgyzstan.
 These unique places are still untouched by tourists.

 Madygen is known in the scientific literature as a unique stratotype area with the distribution of Triassic geological layers containing various paleo-fauna.
 It is an area with an extensive distribution of the Mesozoic complex of continental deposits, creating unique geological landscapes.
 Madygen is a striking and classic example of the Mesozoic (MZ) era on the Eurasian continent.
 This area is known in the world paleontological science as an area with rare representative forms of fossils.
 Single specimens of many species of paleo-fauna and paleo-flora were found here, which made it possible to reconstruct paleogeographic and geological events over millions of years.
 The paleontological findings of Madigen have become outstanding discoveries of scientists.